-The property consists of 67 mining concessions covering a total area of 19,391ha.
+The property consists of 68 mining concessions covering a total area of 20,089ha.
 These concessions and fractional concessions are 100% owned by Americas' subsidiaries Minera Platte and Minera Cosalá.
-Although five of the sixty-seven concessions are subject to a 1.25% net smelter return ("NSR") royalty and one of the sixty-seven concessions is subject to a 1.5% NSR royalty, the planned San Rafael and EC120 production does not extend onto any of these six concessions.
-The Company is current with respect to all applicable concession lease payments and work commitments.
+Five of the sixty-eight concessions are subject to a 1.25% NSR royalty and one of the sixty-eight concessions is subject to a 1.5% NSR royalty.
+Four of the concessions are subject to a credit and off-take agreement with Trafigura PTE Ltd. for the development of the EC120 Project.

 Mazatlán is serviced by an international airport with daily flights connecting it to Mexico City and several major centres in the United States.
-Access to site from Mazatlán is via Mexico Highway 15N, a major northsouth trucking route, and then SIN Highway 1.
+Access to site from Mazatlán is via Mexico Highway 15N, a major north-south trucking route, and then SIN Highway 1.
 Driving time is about 2.5 hours.
 Access to San Rafael and EC120 from Cosalá is via rural paved and dirt roads approximately 15km in length.
 These roads can accommodate standard highway vehicles.
 The entire project area is easily accessible year-round with two-wheel-drive vehicles.